 - Taylor Hunsberger, '17, "Women in Power," Focuses on the Heroine in the Netflix Series, Jessica Jones, academic paper, Media & Communications, Elizabeth Nathanson, associate professor of media & communication

-- Katherine Kapelsohn, '17, "The Good Samaritan: The Legal Responsibility of the ObGyn in Statutory Rape Reporting and the Role of Social/Medical Support," academic paper, Marcia Morgan, associate professor of philosophy; director of the women's & gender studies program; co-director of the Faculty Center for Teaching
+- Katherine Kapelsohn, '17, "The Good Samaritan: The Legal Responsibility of the ObGyn in Statutory Rape Reporting and the Role of Social/Medical Support," academic paper, Marcia Morgan, associate professor of philosophy; director of the women's & gender studies program; co-director of the Muhlenberg Center for Teaching and Learning

 - Nicole Baltzer, '17, "Gender Performance in the 2016 Republican Primary," academic paper, Lanethea Mathews-Schultz, associate professor of political science